 It’s this year’s hottest way (heh) to garden!
 And it’s also a social media phenomenon!
 It’s straw bale gardening.
 Ever since the publication of his book, Straw Bale Gardens (Cool Springs Press), Joel Karsten has become something of a gardening celebrity, making television and YouTube appearances, being interviewed by major papers, and gathering a Facebook following that counts over 27,000 likes.

-We’ve written about using straw as mulch and bale gardening before.
+We’ve written about using straw as mulch and bale gardens whether straw or hay, before.
 Karsten has really refined the technique which basically revolves around one thing: the bales are composting as the plants grow.
 The heat generated by the composting straw gives the vegetables planted in them a distinct advantage.
 Warmer “ground” temperatures stimulate root growth.
 Karsten capitalizes on this by pulling plastic tents hung from wires strung over his bale rows to trap that generated heat, thus giving him an early start and warm early conditions there in his Roseville, MN home.

 Another consideration for organic gardeners: You’ll want to use bales of straw that are grown organically.
 These can be expensive and not easy to find as any any organic dairy farmer will tell you.
 But as the popularity of organic meats and dairy products continue to grow, organic bales should be easier to get (depending on where you live).